About the Graduate School of International Cultural Studies

 With the rapid globalization of modern society, economic, cultural, and human exchanges are progressing beyond the framework of nations.
 At the same time, however, “lack of understanding” of culture, religion, and history often leads to international friction and conflict, which can develop into serious problems.

-The term “international culture” refers to the process by which the cultures of various regions are transformed and formed through multicultural exchange, while retaining their historical backgrounds.
-The Graduate School comprehensively examines “international culture” from the following perspectives.
+The term “international culture” refers to the process through which the cultures of various regions are shaped and transformed by intercultural exchange while preserving their historical backgrounds.
+We examine “international culture” comprehensively from the following perspectives:

-• An integrated understanding of a wide range of disciplines, including language, literature, thought, history, and society
+• Developing an integrated understanding of diverse fields, including language, literature, thought, history, and society

-• Exploring the significance and challenges of cultural exchange in today's international society
+• Investigating the significance and challenges of cultural exchange in today’s international society

-• Seeking practical solutions to multicultural coexistence, international peace, and global issues
+• Exploring practical approaches to multicultural coexistence, international peace, and global issues

-We aim to establish “international culture” as an academic discipline by providing a new perspective on research that transcends the boundaries of conventional academic disciplines.
+Through these efforts, we aim to establish “international culture” as an academic discipline by offering new research perspectives that transcend the boundaries of conventional fields of study.

 Tackling the complex challenges of the international community and carving out a sustainable future through the power of learning

-• Researchers to deepen international cultural understanding and exchange
+• Researchers who deepen international cultural understanding and exchange

-• Highly-skilled professionals who can deal with practical international issues
+• Highly skilled professionals who can address practical international issues

-• Seeking practical solutions to multicultural coexistence, international peace, and global issues
+• Individuals who seek practical solutions to multicultural coexistence, international peace, and global challenges

-Through interdisciplinary study, the Graduate School of International Cultural Studies aims to nurture individuals who can contribute to the promotion of international mutual understanding, peaceful coexistence of humankind, and the resolution of global issues.
-We invite you to become a bridge between the world, regions, and different cultures, and build an internationally active future from here.
+Through interdisciplinary study, we strive to cultivate individuals who can contribute to promoting international mutual understanding, fostering peaceful coexistence, and solving global issues.
+We invite you to become a bridge connecting the world, regions, and diverse cultures, and to build a future of international engagement from here.

-The Graduate School of International Cultural Studies, Tohoku University is sincerely looking forward to meeting your challenge.
+The Graduate School of International Cultural Studies, Tohoku University, sincerely looks forward to seeing you take on new challenges.

 Scroll